Portmagee: Name

 The name Portmagee (Port Magee and Magee's Port as it was formerly known) comes from Captain Theobald Magee, a notorious 18th-century smuggler.
 Having served in the army of King James as an officer, Magee 'retired' to a life of merchant shipping between France, Portugal and Ireland.
 Thanks to the many inlets around the South West coast, his trade in contraband spirits, textiles and tea and tobacco was hard to police and therefore very profitable.
 He married Bridget Morgell, the widow of a rich Dingle merchant and also the daughter of the then representative for Dingle, Thomas Crosbie.

-There is some suspicion that Magee's death in a Lisbon monastery was due to some exile imposed by the powerful MP.
+There is some suspicion that Magee's death in a Lisbon monastery was due to some exile imposed by Crosbie, an influential MP.
 However, his wife and sons continued the family business of smuggling.

 Tourism

 In December 2012, Portmagee was awarded the Fáilte Ireland National Tourism Town Award, the first town to be awarded the accolade.